This lesson is in the early stages of development (Alpha version)

 To use this virtual environment in JupyterLab, follow these steps:

-1. Install the ipykernel package (if not already included):
+1. Install the ipykernel package:

 pip install ipykernel